 Services for Graduate Students

 The University of Michigan catalog, Mirlyn, indicates all the materials (books, journals, datafiles, CDs, etc.) that the University Library owns.
-Several libraries on campus are represented in the catalog, with the exceptions of the administratively separate Law Library and Kresge Business Administration Library.
+Several libraries on campus are represented in the catalog, with the exceptions of the administratively separate Law Library and Kresge Library Services (Ross School of Business).
 The Library provides thousands of resources online, such as full-text journals, books, citation databases, and streaming films.
 New graduate students might want to review our detailed guide as a way to get oriented to the Library.

 If we don't have want you need in the collections, you can borrow library materials from other institutions.
 Currently registered U-M graduate students from U-M Ann Arbor, U-M Dearborn, and U-M Flint are eligible to borrow from any of these three libraries.
 In addition, Graduate Students from the three Michigan Research Libraries Triangle (MRLT) institutions, U-M, Michigan State University, and Wayne State University, can receive guest-borrowing privileges at any of the MRLT universities.
 You may also be eligible to receive borrowing privileges from CIC institutions (Big Ten schools plus University of Chicago).
 You can also make use of the Interlibrary Loan service which attempts to locate library materials from other institutions and borrows them on your behalf.
 Please note that Law School students should contact the Law Library for interlibrary services.
 And, finally, we encourage you to suggest materials for addition to our collections by submitting a purchase request.

 Getting Help with Library Research